Authors: Francois Tadel, Martin Cousineau

 In the figure, the channels are displayed in the same order as they are defined in the channel file.
 If you want to change the display order of the channels, you need to create a custom montage.

 All the other types of montages that you can edit are custom montages.
 They let you define line by line what to display in the time series figures.
 A montage is represented as a short text file, with one line of text per signal to display.
-A signal is a linear combination of one or more channels of data.
+A signal is a linear combination of one or more channels of data, which can be filtered in a specific frequency band and displayed in a specific color.
 The generic syntax to represent the sum of N channels chi with individual weights wi is:

 The screen capture below illustrates a few examples.